morrisfranken/argparse/Readme.md

 # FAQ
  - **Why references?**

-    This is a good question, in order to support implicit parameters, multiple parameters and being invariant to the order of input, Argparse needs to know all the possible input arguments before assigning them.
-And since the goal of this library is to define a variable only once I needed a way to modify the contents of the returned value after it has seen all the arguments.
-Returning by reference allows this to be possible.
-In the future when guaranteed copy-elision is implemented for primitive types, the reference can be removed.
+    This is a good question.
+In order to support implicit parameters, multiple parameters and invariance to the order of input, Argparse needs to know all the possible input arguments before assigning them.
+And since the goal of this library is to define a variable only once, I needed a way to modify the contents of the returned value after it has seen all the arguments.
+Returning by reference makes this possible.
+In the future, when guaranteed copy-elision is implemented for primitive types, the reference can be removed.